antokhio/VL.IO.DotEnvFile/README.md

 ```cs
 DotEnvFile.InjectIntoEnvironment(System.EnvironmentVariableTarget.Process, variables);
 ```
 Witch were not including in initial release.
-If `one` would like to include this, we would gladly accept `PR's` starting with `feat/` feature, or `fix/` bugfix`
+If `one` would like to include this, we would gladly accept `PR's` starting with `feat/` feature, or `fix/` for a bug fix.

 ### Credits